shadow-light/sellingjesus.org/src/about.md

 ### Jon Here

-Jon is the founder of [Gracious Tech](https://gracious.tech), an app development company that produces software for cross-cultural mission, and hundreds of missionaries rely on its newsletter software *[Stello](https://stello.news)*.
-He has served for many years as a pastor part-time and also as a missionary in south-east Asia.
-He completed his MDiv at [Sydney Missionary & Bible College](https://www.smbc.edu.au/).
-While creating Bible apps he discovered just how commercialized Scripture had become and created *[Let's copy, church](https://copy.church)* in response, to advocate for the free giving of Scripture and other ministry resources.
+Jon is the founder of [Gracious Tech](https://gracious.tech), a company that produces apps for global mission.
+He also serves as a pastor part-time, and completed his MDiv at [Sydney Missionary & Bible College](https://www.smbc.edu.au/).
+While serving as a missionary in south-east Asia, he discovered just how commercialized Scripture had become and created *[Let's copy, church](https://copy.church)* in response, to advocate for the free giving of Scripture and other ministry resources.

 [Hear Jon's journey](/podcast/4ka49JooCIDoy0kvs15bBK) to confronting the commercialization of Scripture.